-- Physical, emotional and physiological stressors
+- Physical, Emotional, and Physiological stressors

-- Chemical toxins and endocrine disruptors
+- Chemical Toxins and Endocrine Disruptors

-- Nutrient deficiencies
+- Nutrient Deficiencies

 Doing just one of these is a recipe for failure…

-There is almost no question that your diet is increasing inflammation in your body, but it’s certainly not the only culprit.
+There is almost no question that your diet may increase inflammation in your body, but it’s certainly not the only culprit.

+#1.
 Food Sensitivity Diet (Elimination Diet)

 There are two ways to do this diet:

-1. Blood testing for food sensitivities: Find specific foods that you are sensitive to using delayed IgG food sensitivity testing.
+The first is with blood testing for food sensitivities: Find specific foods that you are sensitive to using delayed IgG food sensitivity testing.
 Testing for IgG antibodies will find food *sensitivities* that you may be reacting to, but may not be allergic to.
 You can find more information in the video below: